UyAaron112/CPE112-Student_Performance_Prediction/README.md

 pip install flask pandas numpy scikit-learn

-3. Generate the Model File (The "Back End")
-Since this is a partial build, the trained model file (model.pkl) might not exist yet.
-We need to create it using Aaron's logic.

-Run the training script:

-Bash
-python train_model.py
-Check for success:
-Look at your folder.
-You should now see a new file named model.pkl (or student_grade_model.pkl).

-Note: If this fails, check that student-mat.csv is in the same folder.

-4. Launch the Web Interface (The "Front End")
+3. Launch the Web Interface (The "Front End")
 Now that the model file exists, we can start your Flask server.

 Run the application: